-We have not provided to the Company the prohibited non-audit services referred to in Article 5 of EU Regulation 537/2014.
+We have not provided to the Company the prohibited non-audit services referred to in Article 5 of EU Regulation 537/2014 or other permitted non-audit services.

-The permitted non-audit services that we have provided to the Company, during the year ended 31 December 2017 have been disclosed in the Note C.30 of the accompanying financial statements.
+The permitted non-audit services that we have provided to the Company, during the year ended 31 December 2018 have been disclosed in the Note C.31 of the accompanying financial statements.